How to use mass transit in Rio

 RioCard+Mais is a prepaid fare card accepted on all of the public transit systems.
-There is a confusing number of other kinds of transit cards, but the RioCard+Mais/Bilhete Único is the one you want.
+There are a few different types of cars, but the pink RioCard+Mais/Expresso is the one you want.

 Getting a RioCard+Mais

-To take the Afro Rio Walking Tour, you'll need R$16,00 (sixteen reais; about $4 US dollars): buying the card, 2 subway fares and 1 VLT fare.
+To take the Afro Rio Walking Tour, you'll need R$20,00 (twenty reais; about $4 US dollars): buying the card, 2 subway fares and 1 VLT fare.

 Beware: If you are buying your card from the machines in the subway stations, make sure you are at the correct machine.
-Do NOT buy a GIRO card!
-Buy a RioCard+Mais!
+Buy a pink RioCard+Mais card that says "expresso" at the bottom.
+Do NOT buy the purple GIRO card - it only works on the subway!